lijinjoy1/CloudStackWeConnectProject/README.md

   ### 3. Handling reCAPTCHA
   - The login page contains a **reCAPTCHA** checkbox labeled **"I am not a robot"**.
-  - While the **reCAPTCHA checkbox** is automated and can be clicked programmatically, if image verification is required (where the page asks to click specific images), this step must be done manually because **Google's reCAPTCHA is designed to block automation bots**.
+  - While the **reCAPTCHA checkbox** is automated and can be clicked automatically , if **"Image verification "**  is required (where the page asks to click specific images), this step must be done manually because **Google's reCAPTCHA is designed to block automation bots**.
   - To allow time for manual interaction:
     - I have implemented **explicit waits** and a **Java thread sleep** to pause the test execution, giving time to complete the reCAPTCHA image selection manually.
     - Once the reCAPTCHA verification is completed, the automation script will resume and complete the login process automatically.